Should You Visit Southeastern Turkey? An Honest Travel Guide

 Diyarbakır

 Diyarbakır is one of the largest and most culturally rich cities in Southeast Turkey.
-Once part of the Roman Empire, the city is now famous for its ancient city walls and some of the longest and most well-preserved fortifications in the world.
+Once part of the Roman Empire, the city is now famous for its ancient walls, among the longest and best-preserved fortifications in the world.

 Within its walls, you’ll find landmarks like the Ulu Mosque, one of the oldest mosques in Turkey, and the nearby ancient town of Hasankeyf, which sits along the Tigris River.
 This city is the heart of the region and a key stop for anyone exploring Southeast Turkey.